 - Thinking through solutions

 - Feeling comfortable with the action you choose

 - Asking for the support of others

 People with AML can improve the quality of their future by following instructions for good health into and through adulthood, such as 2

 - Not smoking

 - Eating well

-Regular physical activity can help reconstruct your strength and energy level.
-The health care team can provide an appropriate exercise plan based upon your needs, physical abilities, and fitness level.
+Regular physical activity can also help reconstruct your strength and energy level.
+The health care team can provide an appropriate exercise plan based on your needs, physical abilities, and fitness level.